 9. Around 26.7% of people that are exposed to negative news go on to develop anxiety.

-Exposure (repeated and even incidental) to negative news can raise internal stress levels and trigger anxiety, statistics of negative news show.
+Exposure — repeated and even incidental — to negative news can raise internal stress levels and trigger anxiety, statistics of negative news show.

 10. An average of 79% of media companies print biased stories for advertisers.

-Studies from 2018 and 2019 reveal that many media companies would print a story about a corporation that gives them advertising revenues.
+Recent studies reveal that many media companies would print a story about a corporation that gives them advertising revenues.

-This discovery lends more weight to the argument that the media is less concerned with informing people, and is instead obsessed with lining its own pockets.
+This discovery lends more weight to the argument that the media is less concerned with informing people and is instead obsessed with lining its own pockets.

 11. Headline manipulation has been proven to double readership.